skius/teng/examples/sprites/wgpurender/NOTES.md

 # TODO:
+- [x] Switch from the weird VertexAttr descs to the wgpu macro wgpu::vertex_attr_array!
+  - Done.
+But needed to use const { }.
+Maybe look around for easier wgpu wrappers?
 - [x] Use a depth buffer.
 - [ ] Create an instance for a sprite incl width, height, position, (texture?)
   - [ ] allow defining a view into the source texture by offset(xy) and size(wh), which then computes tex coords.